jnomad21/Portfolio/README.md

 Rock, Paper, Scissors:  An application in which you pick Rock, Paper, or Scissors and the Computer will auto-generate their pick and upon submission the result will auto-populate.

+RESPONSIVE DESIGN:
+The portfolio and projects should all be sufficiently viewable on mobile, tablet, desktop